Maintaining your Home

 If your house is damp, mould can grow damaging your walls, furniture and health.
 Condensation caused by cooking, showers and laundry can be a problem.

-Reduce the moisture in the air at home by opening windows when cooking or washing, using the extractor fans provided and reporting any leaks or drips so they can be repaired quickly.
+Reduce the moisture in the air at home by opening windows when cooking or washing, using the extractor fans provided.
+Report any leaks or drips so they can be repaired quickly.

 Dry washing outside whenever you can.
 If you do need to dry washing inside make sure a window is open in the room.
 Tumble dryers should be properly vented to the outside.